-Example: Copicat successfully duplicates Dr. Doom's mind.
+Example: Copicat successfully

+duplicates Dr. Doom's mind.
 Doom won't stand for anything resembling subservience and immediately rebels.
 Copicat has Excellent Psyche; Dr. Doom has Amazing Psyche, reduced -3CS to Excellent when attempting to overwhelm.
 The Doom-mind fails to make the required Excellent Intensity FEAT.
 "Doom" decides to examine his situation; from the Doom-mind's point of view, "he" has been captured by means of a Mind Transferral of unknown type.
 Copicat is trying to get the Doom-mind to draw up a set of plans for his time machine.
 Unfortunately Doom's Psyche is too high for even a red FEAT.
 Merge-The duplicate mind blends with the hero's mind to create a composite mentality.
 The new mind contains aspects of both minds' personalities, memories, and Powers.
 The new mind's Psyche is the sum of the original two Psyche ranks.
 The degree of each mind's influence is proportional to its original Psyche.
 Each original Psyche represents a section of the pooled Psyche.
 For example, Carboncopy has a Good Psyche.
 He merges with a Thing duplicate (Remarkable Psyche), creating a joint Incredible Psyche.
 One fourth of the joint personality is Carboncopy, the remaining three-quarters are the Thing.
 Transformation-The hero's mind is automatically overwhelmed by the new mind.
 The hero's personality, memories, and mental Powers are temporarily replaced by the new mind.
 The effects appear identical to Mind Transferral, at least where the hero is concerned.
-The hero's Reason and Intuition are replaced by those of the original mind; after expiration of the Power, these return to their original ranks.
+The

 Regardless of the form, the hero must make a FEAT at the time of Duplication in order to determine the completeness of the duplicate mind.
 Any mind can be duplicated, regardless of its Psyche rank.
 The hero always duplicates the subject's personality and basic memories; the duplicate mind is an amnesiac.
 A green FEAT copies the subject's detailed memories.
 A yellow FEAT copies the subject's Talents.
 A red FEAT duplicates the subject's Mental and Psionic Powers.
-The range at which the hero can duplicate a mind is determined by the Power rank.
-Appropriate ranges are shown on Column A of the Range Table.